 - HomeAgain offers a robust lost pet recovery network.

 - DoveLewis Lost & Found Pet Database provides listings of stray pets brought to their NW Portland facility and allows community members to post reports of lost/found pets.

-- craigslist in Portland (or your area) has an active lost and found section.
+- Portland Craigslist lost and found section.

 - Missing Pet Partnership